inspec/inspec-aws/docs-chef-io/content/aws_security_group.md

 `group_id` _(required if no other parameter provided)_

-: The Security Group ID which uniquely identifies the SG.
+: The security group ID which uniquely identifies the SG.
   This can be passed either as a string or as a `group_id: 'value'` key-value entry in a hash.

 `group_name` _(required if no other parameter provided)_

-: The Security Group name.
+: The security group name.
   This can be passed either as a string or as a `group_name: 'value'` key-value entry in a hash.

 `vpc_id` _(required if no other parameter provided)_